elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ![](overview_runtime.png)

-*Figure X* Cutout of the scheme generated by PyCallGraph.
-Script run with a FASTQ file with 1000 reads.
+*Figure 3-Cutout of the scheme generated by PyCallGraph.
+Script run with a FASTQ file with 1000 reads.*

-Figure X. depict
+*Figure 4-Depict*